-Full of cute canals and flowery embankments, it’s easy to see why charming Treviso is also referred to as “Little Venice“.
-Sure, there are no gondola’s navigating the waterways, but then again, there are no hoards of tourists distracting from the pleasant small-town atmosphere.
+After we saw the amount of cute canals and flowery embankments, we quickly realized why Treviso is also called the “Little Venice“.
+Sure, we didn’t see gondolas on its waterways, but there were also no hoards of tourists distracting us from the relaxed small-town atmosphere.

 This post may contain affiliate links, and I might earn a small commission at no additional cost to you.
 For more info, click here.